Promotion-model-in-Career/Draw-the-Promotion-Model/README.md

 # Draw-the-Promotion-Model

-There are roughly 6 personality characteristics in the bottom society, of which 4 are the bottom personality characteristics and 2 are the middle bottom personality characteristics.
+There are roughly 6 personality characteristics in the promotion model, of which 4 are the bottom personality characteristics and 2 are the middle  personality characteristics.

 ![image](https://user-images.githubusercontent.com/17419617/142194422-88373014-8b05-4be4-b8ce-785e4b8577de.png)